Blatke/Transform-Constraints/README.md

+> [!NOTE]
+> This project was updated.
+For the new features, please check the Release (https://github.com/Blatke/Transform-Constraints/releases).
+> This ReadMe file will be renewed after this project has been stablized.

 The Unity's Rotation Constraint Component can be adopted in the circumstance that when Gameobject A is rotating, there is a need of simultaneously rotating another gameobject, B, to a certain extent.
 However, I cannot by this far how to rotate Gameobject B in a inverted way by using this component, which means a rotation of 30 degrees in A can let B rotate -30 degrees instead of the same 30 degrese.
 Thus, I coded two scripts to realize this demand.